-Grading on the Curve: Tough love and honest truth for Earth Day 2014
+Grading on the Curve: Tough love and honest truth on Earth Day

-In evaluating the area's environmental progress over the past couple decades, certain truths must be recognized. ("Making the Grade," April 19-20.)
+In evaluating the area's environmental progress over the past couple decades, certain harsh truths must be recognized. ("Making the Grade," April 19-20.)
+These truths are disturbing.